cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 When sufficient signatures have been collected by the block creator the block is finalized and broadcast to the wider network.
 There is no ambiguity in this process: either a block has the necessary signatures or it does not.
 If it does, insufficient signatories exist to overturn the block and the block can be understood as **finalized** - there is no process in which the blockchain would be reorganized.
 This provides a level of certainty when it comes to transaction finality that a probabilistic system like Proof-of-Work (PoW) cannot match.

-Aggressive block times are feasible because the process is aimed at high performance and based on dedicated validators with good network connectivity.
+Aggressive block times are feasible because the process is aimed at high performance and is based on dedicated validators with good network connectivity.
 This is quite different from PoW, which favors inclusion and must accommodate slower nodes with greater latency and less reliability.
 A Cosmos blockchain can handle thousands of transactions per second with confirmations taking seven seconds.

-Even though validation is delegated to a subset of all network nodes, the process avoids concentration of power.
-The community of users elects the validators by staking ATOM and participating in both the rewards and the risks of committing to provide a reliable, responsible block validation service.
+Even though validation is delegated to a subset of all network nodes, the process avoids the concentration of power.
+The community of users elects the validators by staking ATOM and participating in both the rewards and the risks of committing to providing a reliable, responsible block validation service.

 ## Upgradeability of chains

 In any known blockchain, a change in the implementation requires an upgrade to the node software running on each node.
 In a disorderly process with voluntary participation, this can result in a hard fork - a situation in which one constituency forges ahead with the old rules and another adopts new rules.
 While this arrangement has positive aspects and proponents, it also has clear disadvantages in settings where **certainty** is a strict requirement.
-For example, uncertainty about transaction finality regardless of the degree of uncertainty may be unacceptable in settings that are concerned with authoratative registries and large assets.
+For example, uncertainty about transaction finality regardless of the degree of uncertainty may be unacceptable in settings that are concerned with authoritative registries and large assets.

 In a Tendermint blockchain, transactions are irreversibly finalized upon block creation and upgrades are themselves governed by the block creation and validation process.
 This leaves no room for uncertainty.
 Either the nodes agree to simultaneously upgrade their protocol, or the upgrade proposal fails.